Our Board of Directors

 Vicki Kyritsis BA, BSW, GradDipPublicRelations, CertIVTAA

+Vicki Kyritsis is Communications Manager at inTouch Multicultural Centre Against Family Violence.
+Prior to joining inTouch Vicki worked for Fairfax Business Media, CEDA – the Committee for Economic Development Australia, State Government in the Child Protection and Juvenile Justice Branch and at the Austin and Repatriation Medical Centre.
 Vicki has undergraduate degrees in Arts from La Trobe University and Social Work from Monash University.
 She also has post graduate qualifications from RMIT University and Melbourne Business School.
 Vicki is a qualified trainer and taught Communications at RMIT University to undergraduate students.
-Vicki serves on the Board of the Australian Centre for Grief and Bereavement and Australian Friends of Asha Slums.
+Vicki also serves on the Board of Australian Friends of Asha Slums.

 Neil is a graduate of the Australian Institute of Company Directors with an MBA from RMIT University and Bachelors degree from the University of Sussex in the UK.
 He was Academic Registrar at the University of Melbourne for five years before becoming Head of University Services where he has, amongst other responsibilities, accountability for the University's Health, Counselling and Wellbeing areas.
 He has served on the Board of the ACGB since May 2014.
 Neil has Director level experience in the not for profit sector as Past President of the Groningen Declaration Network based out of The Netherlands, previously serving on the Board of YEAH - Youth Empowerment against HIV and AIDS and as a Member of the Anglican Synod of Melbourne.
 Neil has extensive senior executive level management and leadership experience in Australia, UK and Europe.